bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 The TLS-server CA is an intermediate certificate that will be used to sign all TLS certificates.
 If that doesn't make sense think of this: Would the president sign all the passports of his citizens by himself?
 Probably not.
 The president does however grant certain people the right to sign on his behalf.
 That's what we're also doing by creating a TLS server CA.

-First create the directories to store the files.
+First, create the directories to store the files.

 ```
 $ mkdir -p ca/tls-ca/private ca/tls-ca/db